Nadja Kälin

 Nadja Kälin (born 20 April 2001) is a Swiss cross-country skier.
 She competed in the Women's 10 kilometre classical, and Women's 15 kilometre skiathlon, at the 2022 Winter Olympics.
 She competed in the 2021–22 FIS Cross-Country World Cup.

+Kälin placed fourth in 20 kilometre skiathlon at the 2026 Winter Olympics.

+Kälin won the bronze medal in the 50 km classical race at the 2026 Winter Olympics.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).